AdnaneKhan/1622Compiler/README.md

 ------------

  The compiler is built using JFlex as a lexer, JavaCUP as a parser generator.
-The AST Nodes are provided as part of the Modern Compiler Implemmentation in Java textbook.
-The nodes have been modified to include line and colummn information for purposes of error reporting.
+The AST Nodes are provided as part of the Modern Compiler Implementation in Java textbook.
+The nodes have been modified to include line and column information for purposes of error reporting.

+ In addition to this nodes that represent parse errors have been added.
+This allows name analysis and type checking to continue in cases where pare errors were recovered from.

 Project Progress:
 -----------

-Parser Errors [ ]
+Parser Errors [ x ]
-Name Analysis [ ]
+Name Analysis [ x ]
 Type Checking [  ]

     Symbol Table Generation: